In this article

 Native UAD plug-ins run on your computer’s processor.
 No UA hardware is required.
 Native UAD plug-in licenses are automatically included with any corresponding UAD-2 or LUNA plug-ins you own.
 UAD plug-ins can also be purchased on subscription with UAD Spark here.

-To learn how to install and activate native UAD plug-ins, see the UA Connect with Native UAD Plug-Ins.
+To learn how to install and activate native UAD plug-ins, see UA Connect with Native UAD Plug-Ins.

 Native UAD Plug-In System Requirements